 Sleeping Bear Point Trail is a 2 mile lightly trafficked loop trail located near Glen Arbor, Michigan that features beautiful wild flowers and is rated as moderate.
-The trail offers a number of activity options and is accessible from March until October.
+The trail offers a number of activity options and is best used from March until October.

 Great hike.
 The first part of the hike splits to a short hike out to a beach on the Lake Michigan Shore.
 The return from the lake choices are return to the parking lot or the full loop.
 The full loop starts with mostly sand dunes and is the slower part of the hike.
 The trail then leafs into beautiful forested trails.
 Moderate to strenuous.